theturtle32/WebSocket-Node/README.md

 Browser Support
 ---------------

+* Firefox 7 (Old) (Protocol Version 8)
-* Firefox 7 (Stable) (Protocol Version 8)
+* Firefox 8 (Stable) (Protocol Version 8)
-* Firefox 8 (Beta) (Protocol Version 8)
+* Firefox 9 (Beta) (Protocol Version 8)
-* Chrome 14 (Stable) (Protocol Version 8)
+* Chrome 14 (Old) (Protocol Version 8)
-* Chrome 15 (Beta) (Protocol Version 8)
+* Chrome 15 (Stable) (Protocol Version 8)
-* Chrome 16 (Dev) (Protocol Version 13)
+* Chrome 16 (Beta) (Protocol Version 13)

+***Safari is not supported at this time as it uses an old draft of WebSockets***

 *WARNING: This is a library implementing only the most recent draft of the WebSocket protocol.
 It will not work with most production browsers until new versions are released that support it.*

 I made a decision early on to explicitly avoid maintaining multiple slightly different copies of the same code just to support the browsers currently in the wild.
 The major browsers that support WebSocket are on a rapid-release schedule (with the exception of Safari) and once the final version of the protocol is ratified by the IETF, it won't be long before support in the wild stabilizes on that version.
-My client is in Flash, so for my purposes I'm not dependent on the browser implementations.  *I made an exception to my stated intention here to support protocol version 13, since only one minor thing changed and it was trivial to handle conditionally.*  The library now interoperates with other clients and servers implementing drafts -08 through -17.
+My client application is in Flash/ActionScript 3, so for my purposes I'm not dependent on the browser implementations.  *I made an exception to my stated intention here to support protocol version 13, since only one minor thing changed and it was trivial to handle conditionally.*  The library now interoperates with other clients and servers implementing drafts -08 through -17.

 ***If you need to simultaneously support older production browser versions that had implemented draft-75/draft-76/draft-00, take a look here: https://gist.github.com/1219165***

-**Note about FireFox:  Firefox uses a prefixed constructor name in its client side JavaScript, MozWebSocket(), to avoid conflicting with already deployed scripts.**
+**Note about FireFox:  Firefox uses a prefixed constructor name in its client side JavaScript, MozWebSocket(), which will be changed to WebSocket() presumably when the WebSocket RFC has been released.**

-For a WebSocket draft-08/-09/-10 client written in ActionScript 3 see my [AS3WebScocket](https://github.com/Worlize/AS3WebSocket) project.
+For a WebSocket protocol 8 (draft-10) client written in ActionScript 3 see my [AS3WebScocket](https://github.com/Worlize/AS3WebSocket) project.

 Overview
 --------